lightsoutgames/godot-accessibility/README.md

 ### Tab and Shift-tab stop working.

 If focus ever lands outside of a UI widget, Tab and Shift-tab will stop working because there is no focused control from which to find a new focus candidate.
-I have some defensive code in place to recover from this sometimes, but it still happens on occasion.
-Save often.

-This often happens if I run a game from within the editor, then exit the game.
-Focus seems to land somewhere outside of a control and can't be restored, and my defensive code doesn't kick in.
+This used to happen lots in the editor, but seems to have gone away.
+Game UIs should be explicit about setting an initial focus when transitioning between screens.

 ### File navigation is confusing.